DulithKavinda/Selenium-FlightBooking-automation-Jenkins/phptravels-automation/README.md

 # PHPTravels Automation Project

 This is a complete Selenium automation project using Java, TestNG and Maven.
-It automates the user signup, login, hotel search, and booking confirmation flow on the PHPTravels demo website
+It automates the user signup, login, hotel search and booking confirmation flow on the PHPTravels demo website
 (https://phptravels.net).